3D Scanning Clean Up & Modification Service

 We’d be happy to discuss whether 3D printing in metal is the best approach for you project, or whether another approach may be more cost effective or appropriate for the application you’re considering.

-If you’re new to the idea of 3D printing in metal and would like to learn more about the science behind the process, you may be interested in the following video:
+If you’re new to the idea of 3D printing in metal and would like to learn more about the science behind the process, or how much 3D printing costs per hour you may be interested in the linked article and following video: